-It is helpful to draw up an individual care plan for pupils causing concern or who receive a diagnosis pertaining to their mental health.
+Phase Leaders will draw up an individual care plan (SEMH Plan) to support pupils whose mental health and wellbeing is of concern or who receive a diagnosis pertaining to their mental health.
 This should be drawn up involving the pupil, the parents and relevant health professionals.
 This can include: